MAYA DEREN FORUM

 In 1944 Maya made a film at the Peggy Guggenheim Art of this Century Gallery with Marcel Duchamp called Witches Cradle.

-Deren used the camera, as she envisioned medieval witches and magicians did, 'defy' time and space through the disappearance and reappearance of objects.
-Based on an article written by the Frenchman Charles Duits, colleague of Andre Breton and an extra in Ritual in Transfigured Time , Deren compared these medieval witches and magicians to the surrealists, and had a brief association with the movement.
+Deren used the camera, as she envisioned medieval witches and magicians did, to 'defy' time and space through the disappearance and reappearance of objects.
+Based on an article written by Charles Duits (France) , colleague of Andre Bréton and an extra in Ritual in Transfigured Time , Deren compared medieval witches and magicians to the surrealists, and had a brief association with the movement.
 She resisted the label attached to her work and defended her position in scholarship and on tour for lecture/demonstrations.